tfij/tfij.github.io/_posts/2017-01-30-Micro-monolith-Anti-pattern.md

 The recommended solution is to code repetition or to spawn a new microservice instead of the lib.
 If libs contain utils or support infrastructure, there should be always an alternative to integrate without such libs.

-However, how itwas discussed [Microservices and modularization](/2017/01/08/Microservices-and-modularization.html), high coupling is not characteristic of the monolith by its definition - it’s a reflection of ignorance.
+However, how it was discussed [Microservices and modularization](/2017/01/08/Microservices-and-modularization.html), high coupling is not characteristic of the monolith by its definition - it’s a reflection of ignorance.
 A microservise having a huge number of connections to other services, doesn't have to be micro-monolith.
 It is certainly bed design and can lead to micro-monolith.